marko-js/marko/docs/installing.md

 ### Installing

-The Marko compiler runs on [Node.js](https://nodejs.org/) and can be installed using [npm](https://www.npmjs.com/package/marko/tutorial):
+The Marko compiler runs on [Node.js](https://nodejs.org/) and can be installed using [npm](https://www.npmjs.com/package/marko):

 ```
-npm install marko --save
+npm install marko
 ```

 or using [yarn](https://yarnpkg.com):